keboola/developers-docs/integrate/storage/api/configurations.md

 }
 {% endhighlight %}

-To set new credentials.
-Notice that configuration must be sent in the form field `configuration` as the endpoint does not accept pure JSON (yet).
+Notice that the configuration must be sent in the form field `configuration` as the endpoint does not accept pure JSON (yet).
 Take great care to pass **only the contents** of the `configuration` node as in the above example.
 The configuration **must not be wrapped** in the
 `configuration` node, otherwise the component will not receive the configuration it expects.
 Also take care to properly escape the JSON using [URL encoding](https://en.wikipedia.org/wiki/Percent-encoding),